troclaux/notes/os.md

 ## Deadlock

-> Occurs when a process depends on an event from another process and vice versa.
+> Occurs when a process depends on an event from another process and vice versa

 There are 4 conditions for a deadlock to occur, called Coffman's conditions:
 1. Mutual exclusion